Religious Life in Munkács

 In the interwar period, Jewish life in Munkács was centered around communal institutions that cared for all their daily needs: hederim for learning Torah, mikvaot and public baths, slaughterhouses and butcher shops, printing presses for publishing books (siddurim, chumashim, gemarot and more) and Yiddish newspapers that appeared every Friday.
 The religious community in Munkács was led with a firm hand by Rabbi Chaim Elazar Shapira, chief rabbi of the community and Admor of the Munkács Hasidim.
 Rabbi Chaim Elazar Shapira was a well-known Admor and Torah giant, but was zealous in his opinions, intolerant of Misnagdim and all those who he believed endangered his hegemonic rule as chief rabbi of the town and the region.
 He conducted power struggles with other Hasidic courts, the most well-known of which was his disagreement with the Belz Hasidim.

 In 1922, Rabbi Chaim Elazar Shapira established the largest yeshiva in the town, Darchei Teshuva, which drew many students from across Hungary and Czechoslovakia, and became one of the largest yeshivot in Hungary.
-The Rabbi spent his whole life fighting Zionism in all its diversities, and opposed immigration to Eretz Israel.
+The Rabbi spent his whole life fighting Zionism in all its diversities, and opposed immigration to Eretz Israel (Mandatory Palestine).
 In 1925, when the cornerstone of the new Hebrew Gymnasium was being laid in Munkács, Rabbi Shapira held a gathering in the Great Synagogue with black candles, and declared the teachers and staff of the Gymnasium, as well as the parents intending to send their children to the school, excommunicated.
 He nicknamed the Gymnasium the Beit Hatfela (the House of Frivolity).

 In 1937, Rabbi Chaim Elazar Shapira passed away, and Rabbi Baruch Rabinowitz, his son-in-law, succeeded him as chief rabbi of the town and Admor of the Munkács Hasidim.
 Rabbi Rabinowitz devoted his time and energies to the yeshiva, and was also active in public issues.
 Until the Holocaust, he adopted his father-in-law's anti-Zionist attitude and opposed immigration to Eretz Israel out of ideological and educational beliefs.